 How Long Do You Need for NEMO?

-A frequently asked question is how you need for a visit to NEMO.
+A frequently asked question is how much time you need for a visit to NEMO.

 You can spend an entire day in NEMO, but after 4-6 hours in NEMO, children are so tired that it is not fun anymore.

 That’s why it’s so lovely to combine NEMO with a canal cruise so they can sit back and rest for a while.
-These kinds of combination tickets are also very reasonably priced too.
+These kinds of combination tickets are also very reasonably priced.

 Still, I would not quickly combine a visit to NEMO with a visit to the National Maritime Museum because I think two museums in one day is one museum too many for most children.